jurado-dev/errors/README.md

 - Stack operations use mutexes to protect concurrent access
 - `GetStack()` returns a copy to prevent external modification

-## Migration from v1.0.x

-If you're upgrading from v1.0.x, see [CHANGELOG.md](CHANGELOG.md) for breaking changes and migration guide.

 ## License

 MIT